galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/tutorial.md

 Why do we need FASTA and GTF files?
 To generate gene-level quantifications based on transcriptome quantification, Alevin and similar tools require a conversion between transcript and gene identifiers.
 We can derive a transcript-gene conversion from the gene annotations available in genome resources such as Ensembl.
 The transcripts in such a list need to match the ones we will use later to build a binary transcriptome index.
 If you were using spike-ins, you'd need to add these to the transcriptome and the transcript-gene mapping.

-We will use the murine reference annotation as retrieved from Ensembl in GTF format.
+We will use the murine reference annotation as retrieved from Ensembl (*GRCm38* or *mm10*) in GTF format.
 This annotation contains gene, exon, transcript and all sorts of other information on the sequences.
 We will use these to generate the transcript-gene mapping by passing that information to a tool that extracts just the transcript identifiers we need.

 # Generate a transcript to gene map and filtered FASTA